reviczky/northumbria/modules/governance/report.md

 \blank[line]

-Classification of assets are divided into confidenciality and integrity classes and each asset has to be classified with those scales.
+Classification of assets are divided into confidentiality and integrity classes and each asset has to be classified with those scales.
 Knowing the assets and the risk appetite together with the classification of each asset a Risk Assessment or Risk Opinion will conclude with attached risks and highlight the implications of those risks.
 For this financial services organisation it is also crucial to introduce business continuity scales that can prioritise assets based on business criticality. \par

 \blank[line]

 The formal risk assessment follows the evaluation of impact risk based on financial, operational, regulatory and reputational risks.
 It has been agreed with senior management to have levels from 1 to 5 for each risk category and monetary ranges for the financial risk depending on the current market value of the organisation.
-To conclude with a final risk rating a likelihood scale, which is most often left out in implementations of risk frameworks in current organsations, from Low to High has been defined based on historical data of occurence. \par
+To conclude with a final risk rating a likelihood scale, which is most often left out in implementations of risk frameworks in current organisations, from Low to High has been defined based on historical data of occurrence. \par

 \blank[line]